opsdroid/opsdroid/docs/contributing.md

 ## Creating New Modules
 Opsdroid is an open source chatbot framework.
 It is designed to be extendable, scalable and simple.
 It comes with a few official modules that can be found in the [Opsdroid  GitHub account](https://github.com/opsdroid).

- If you love a particular platform and wish to use opsdroid with it or if you want opsdroid to interact with something in a certain way, you can create your own modules and extend the functionality of opsdroid.
+ If you love a particular platform and wish to use opsdroid with it or if you want opsdroid to interact with something in a certain way, you can create your modules and extend the functionality of opsdroid.

  If you don't know where to start, make sure to check the [tutorials](tutorials/introduction.md) and read the [documentation](http://opsdroid.readthedocs.io/en/latest/?badge=latest).
 Remember that you can also ask for help in our [matrix channel](https://riot.im/app/#/room/#opsdroid-general:matrix.org)